First of all let me just say I’m sorry. High School can suck.

 - Apply to, and get in to, a good University.

 You are required in Ontario to participate in a set of mandatory volunteer hours.
 Think carefully about where you choose to spend that time.
 It may help you make connections, display an interest in the law, or show your diversity.
 If possible, volunteer double or triple the required hours.
 You will need to volunteer throughout university and law school so it is better to learn to make time for it at a young age.
-Law is a very social justice, giving back to the community, type of career.
-They want to see that level of engagement with your community.
+Law is a social justice, give back to the community, type of career.
+Schools likely want to see that level of engagement with your community.
 Visit volunteer job boards and get out there as soon as possible !

 In High School it can be very easy to get involved.
 Find a list of clubs and join at least 1.
 Join at least 1 sport or physical activity.
-Try and display that you are well rounded and in the process I am sure you will find something new that you love.
+Try and display that you are well-rounded and in the process I am sure you will find something new that you love.
 Hobbies are very important in University, Law School, and life.
 They help with mental health, and provide excellent networking opportunities.

 First you need to ensure your application to university is excellent.
 Click here for information on how to apply in Ontario.